chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/visual-test-driven-development.md

 TDD allows you to think clearly about what your code needs to do in terms of concrete inputs (for components, we refer to these as “states”) and makes it easy to cover all use cases of your module.
 For more on this subject, check out [James Shore’s post](http://www.jamesshore.com/v2/books/aoad1/test_driven_development).

-Let's look at an example, `relativize` function that converts a raw date object to the relative date format of the form "2 weeks ago".
+Let's look at an example.
+Assuming we have a `relativize` function that converts a raw date object to the relative date format of the form "2 weeks ago".
 It's pretty straightforward to outline all the various types of input you want to cover.
 And then, just hit the "test" button each time you think you've made progress toward a solution.

 Your test framework allows you to run the `relativize` function in isolation without needing to provide input for your entire application just to test that one part.